noueruzzaman/Nouer/README.md

-# Nouer This dataset is about which movies have been successful.
+# This dataset is about which movies have been successful.